Suggested links

 Battling addiction and ready for treatment?
 Find Treatment Now

 Individuals in recovery may struggle to find a job after being out of the workforce for a while.
-Prior substance abuse may also have negatively impacted your work performance.
+Prior substance abuse may also have negatively impacted their work performance or caused them to lose their old job.

 The good news is there are things you can do to increase your chances of getting hired—even during early recovery.

-Here are some steps to help you find employment opportunities during recovery:
+Here are some steps to help you get a job during recovery:

-It’s easy to get caught up in the excitement of a job hunt, but take your time with things.
+It’s easy to get caught up in the excitement of a job hunt, but take your time with the process.
 If you’re still in recovery, make sure you’re emotionally ready to deal with the pressures of a job and workplace.

 You may have to work with a therapist or other mental health professional to address any lingering issues or challenges that could impact your ability to succeed in your career.